-One (1) Regional Programming Coordinator (RPC) shall be elected from each of the geographical regions established by the House of Delegates.
+For as long as the BOT shall authorize, through funding in the budget, the association shall have Regional Programming Coordinators (RPC).
+(2007) One (1) RPC shall be elected from each of the geographical regions established by the House of Delegates.
 The roles and responsibilities of the RPC shall include the following: (2006)

-- 1. Organize at least one regional project that shall attempt to include all the chapters in that region and will increase awareness of, or engagement in, one of the strategic priorities of the Association.
+1. Organize at least one regional project that shall attempt to include all the chapters in that region and will increase awareness of, or engagement in, one of the strategic priorities of the Association.
 The RPC shall be required to submit for approval a final proposal of their regional project to be reviewed by the AC Executive Committee Meeting at COC.
+(2006)

-(2006) - 2.
-Serve on the Steering Committee of their respective regional conference.
+- 2. Serve on the Steering Committee of their respective regional conference.
 The RPCs shall work in collaboration with the Regional Conference Coordinator, and shall have as their primary responsibility the task of providing programming options for the Steering Committee.
 The RPC is also responsible for presenting one session at the conference, which may include aspects of their regional project.
 (2006) - 3.
 Assist the Regional Trustees in the development and maintenance of local project databases on the national AMSA Web site.
 The RPC shall assist chapter officers and the Regional Trustees in entering new project information and updating the database as necessary.
 (2005) - 4.
 Perform any regional duty mutually agreed upon with the Regional Trustee.
 The RPC shall assist the Regional Trustee with relevant duties throughout the year, and shall also assist with the end-of-the-year report.
 (2005) - 5.
 Attend the June National Leadership meeting (but not the Board of Trustees meeting) through funding from National AMSA.
 The meeting shall include training and project planning to assist RPCs with their annual tasks.
 The RPC also will attend COC.
 (2006) - 6.
-The Board of Trustees shall review the RPC position and evaluate its role in the organization in terms of effectiveness to achieve assigned responsibilities, fulfillment of members, support within the organizations infrastructure, and cost/benefit to the goals of the organization during the 2006-2007 fiscal year.
+The Board of Trustees shall review the RPC position and evaluate its role in the organization in terms of effectiveness to achieve assigned responsibilities, fulfillment of members, support within the organizations infrastructure, and cost/benefit to the goals of the organization on an annual basis and allocate funds appropriately.
 (2006)